siekmanj/sieknet/README.md

   * The backpropagation algorithm.
   * Softmax and cross-entropy cost.

-Various demonstrations of how to use the networks can be found in `/examples/`
+Various demonstrations of how to use the networks can be found in `/examples/`.
+Currently, I am  using Shakespeare's sonnets to train a 512x512x512 recurrent network to compose a sonnet.

 In the coming months, I intend to implement:
   * A LSTM network.